Loading page...

 State-Specific Complications: Some states prohibit blanket waivers of subrogation on workers compensation policies, requiring project-specific endorsements.
 Ohio, Texas, and Washington have particularly complex requirements that vary by project type and coverage line.

-Project requirements for insurance coverage limits have increased dramatically, yet many contractors provide certificates with inadequate limits that disqualify them from bidding or cause project delays when higher limits must be secured quickly.
+Project requirements for insurance coverage limits have generally trended upward over time, and contractors who provide certificates with inadequate limits can find themselves disqualified from bidding or facing project delays when higher limits must be secured quickly, mid-project.

 The Hidden Costs of Insufficient Limits: